- History of the Commission

 U.S.-Japan Creative Artists Exchange Fellowships

-The Japan U.S. Friendship Commission offers leading contemporary and traditional artists from the United States the opportunity to spend three months in Japan through the U.S.-Japan Creative Artists Program.
+The Japan U.S. Friendship Commission offers leading contemporary and traditional artists from the United States the opportunity to spend three to five months in Japan through the U.S.-Japan Creative Artists Program.
 Artists go as seekers, as cultural visionaries, and as living liaisons to the traditional and contemporary cultural life of Japan.
 They also go as connectors who share knowledge and bring back knowledge.
 Their interaction with the Japanese public and the outlook they bring home provide exceptional opportunities to promote cultural understanding between the United States and Japan.

 Since 1978, the Japan-US Friendship Commission and the National Endowment for the Arts (NEA) have worked with the Agency for Cultural Affairs in Japan and the International House of Japan (I-House) to organize the United States-Japan Creative Artists’ Program.
 Each year five leading U.S.-based artists, representing all genres, are selected from the United States and are provided funding to spend three months in Japan.